digipres/awesome-digital-preservation/reminder.md

 Andy Jackson ([@anjacks0n](https://twitter.com/anjacks0n)/[@anj@digipres.club](https://digipres.club/@anj)) & Paul Wheatley ([@prwheatley](https://twitter.com/prwheatley)), on behalf of all the digipres.org contributors.

-With thanks to the [Open Preservation Foundation](https://openpreservation.org/) for hosting Q&A, COPTR and their format corpus, and to the [Digital Preservation Coalition](https://www.dpconline.org/) for their support.
+With thanks to the [Open Preservation Foundation](https://openpreservation.org/) for hosting many of these resources, and to the [Digital Preservation Coalition](https://www.dpconline.org/) for their support.